-Gun violence has shattered too many lives.
-No one should be unsafe in their home, schools, or places of worship, and laws ensuring that firearms are sold and used responsibly are an essential part of improving public safety.
-But instead of taking steps to live up to that responsibility, the gun lobby’s allies in Congress have shut down every attempt to pass reform.
-That is why I helped organize the historic sit-in on the house floor, to show the country that we hear their cries, and that we demand action.
+Gun violence has taken too many lives and shattered too many communities.
+No one should be unsafe in their home, school, or places of worship, and laws ensuring that firearms are sold and used responsibly are an essential part of improving public safety.
+But instead of taking steps to live up to that responsibility, the gun lobby’s allies in Congress have shut down every attempt to pass critical reform.
+That is why I helped organize the historic sit-in on the House floor in 2016 with Congressman John Lewis to show the country that we hear their cries, and that we demand action.

 There are a number of common sense measures that we can implement to address gun violence and keep our communities safe.
-I have cosponsored legislation to strengthen background checks, fight gun trafficking, increase protections for victims of domestic violence, among other efforts.
-Most basically, Congress must authorize research on gun violence so we can better understand the impact of this epidemic on our country.
-In fact, my home state of Massachusetts has enacted policies guided by research that that resulted in some of the nation’s lowest rates of gun violence.
+I have cosponsored legislation to strengthen background checks, fight gun trafficking, and increase protections for victims of domestic violence, among other efforts.
+We must also continue to research gun violence so we can better understand the impact of this epidemic on our country.
+In fact, my home state of Massachusetts has enacted policies guided by research that resulted in some of the nation’s lowest rates of gun violence.

 More on Reforming Our Gun Laws